sahilcodes2002/Codeforces-and-SPOJ/README.md

 # DSA_CP
-All questions with code , that  i have practiced.
+All questions with code , that  i have practiced on online judges like SPOJ and codeforces.